 Design-build contracts are used as a method of project delivery that provides the owner with a single point of responsibility for both design and construction.
 We generally subcontract design responsibility to architectural and engineering firms.
 However, in the event of a design error or omission that causes damages, there is a risk that the subcontractor and/or its errors and omissions insurance would not be able to absorb the full amount of the liability incurred.
-In this case, we may be responsible for the liability, resulting in a potentially material adverse effect on our financial position, results of operations, cash flows and liquidity.
+In this case, we may be responsible for the remaining liability, which could damage our reputation and adversely affect our financial position, results of operations, cash flows and liquidity.